-So whatever reason that companies choose SAP (which is often because it is robust, has a large product portfolio, is recommended by a consulting company) it is not because it is simple.
+So whatever reason that companies choose SAP (which is because it is robust, has an extensive product portfolio, is recommended by a consulting company), it is not because it is simple.
 I cover the inaccuracies around SAP being simple in the article Is SAP’s Run Simple Real?

 The rest of the quotation from Bill is lacking in any substance worthy of commentary.

 “Hi, thanks for taking my questions.
 Just have two on S/4 probably for Bill.
 Just first regarding the adoption and what you see in the pipeline in that last year and a half, there was a lot of smaller deals on a deficient level.
 Do you start to see in the pipe now large enterprise-wide adoption for S/4?
 Then secondly, how many go live did you have in the quarter?
 And then finally, a question for Luka on the gross margin.
 The drop in the core business in software and support in the quarter was a bit of an unusual given the good improvement we’ve seen over the last four quarters.
 Was this an aberration and should we expect that gross margin takes up pretty out of three-quarters, or is there a structural reason why it’s coming down now?
 Thank you.”